YashPatel1502/Machine-Learning-in-Health-care/README.md

-# Developed Yash D. Patel
+# Developed by Yash D. Patel

 # ----------Multiple Disease Predictor ----------
 ## About